diablodale/dp.docs/docs/_max/attributes/decodercolor.md

 ## Performance

-Use of multiple compute device for different tasks using the attributes [@decodercolor](decodercolor.md), [@opencl](opencl.md), and [@skelcompute](skelcompute.md).
+Enable multiple compute devices for different tasks using the attributes [@decodercolor](decodercolor.md), [@opencl](opencl.md), and [@skelcompute](skelcompute.md).
 For example...